 Once the connection is established, the digitized and compressed audio payload is sent back and forth between the two devices using RTP.
 This same Presentation protocol is used to transport not only audio but also other media such as video.
 Video is compressed using MPEG-4 or H.264.
 Audio is compressed using schemes such as G.711, G.723, G.726, G.729, GSM, QCELP, MP3, and DTMF.
 It is important to make sure that both sides of any communication protocol support all the commands and compression schemes used.

-Here is a very specific example of an IP amplifier.
-The IP7-SS20 digital IP amplifier is a device that connects to the network and uses some of the same protocols as a VoIP phone.
+Here is an example of an IP amplifier.
+The IP7-SS40 digital IP amplifier is a device that connects to the network and uses some of the same protocols as a VoIP phone.
 It contains a special purpose computer and firmware that allows it to understand the protocols used to transport the compressed audio.
 It also contains a digital to analog converter and amplifier so it can drive a speaker.
 This IP amplifier connects to a Windows computer running special software called Talkmaster.
 Many IP7 amplifiers can connect to this central command computer at the same time.

 The complete system includes a Windows computer with an attached microphone, and Command Console software (Talkmaster).
 When a person talks into the microphone the audio is digitized by the computer system, and the software sends the audio packets to the right amplifier on the network.
 The amplifier is identified by its IP address.
 Talkmaster software can be used to talk to one or many different IP amplifiers at the same time.